Autism and Sensory Friendly Climbing

-While there are the core features which young people on the autism spectrum are faced with daily, there are also many comorbidities which vary from individual to individual.
-Whether a physical, cognitive, communication or sensory disability, rock climbing can be beneficial.
+While there are core features that young people on the autism spectrum face daily, many comorbidities also vary from individual to individual.
+Rock climbing can benefit anyone with a physical, cognitive, communication, or sensory disability.
 Some of the many benefits of rock climbing as they relate to certain disabilities are described below:

-- Climbing makes us aware of our body and movement in relation to our joints.
+Climbing benefits those with motor skill difficulties by making them aware of our body and movement in relation to our joints.

 Problem-solving and decision-making are highly involved in climbing as individuals decide where to put their hands and feet as they are climbing.
 This also helps with thinking sequentially.